AnAllergyToAnalogy/Doomsday-Alliance/README.md

 The Alliance is designed to operate effectively at the speed that Doomsday: Settlers of the Wasteland plays out.
 For example, always being able to Reinforce a Settlement in the 75 Block disaster window, or obscuring the resources of an Alliance, while properly compensating users who contribute.

-For a completely trustless solution, we recommend using a regular Multisig contract."# Doomsday-Alliance"
+For a completely trustless solution, we recommend using a regular Multisig contract.